-Imagine you have a data set containing the geographical attributes and you want to analyze your data geographically, then plotting your data on a map in Tableau is the best way for you to visualize the data.
-In this blog, the topics we are going to discuss are.
+Imagine you have a data set containing the geographical attributes and you want to analyze your data geographically, then plotting your data on a Tableau map is the best way for you to visualize the data.
+In this blog, the topics we are going to discuss are:

 “Tableau is revolutionizing data analysis and has truly made geographic analysis accessible to everyone.” – BARB WENNINGER, VICE PRESIDENT OF SALES AND MARKETING, ADCI.

 Are you new to the concepts of Tableau?
 Get started with Tableau tutorial for beginners and become a certified professional.

 How to Create Maps in Tableau?

 The datastore used in this example to create a Map is the Sample-Superstore which is built in Tableau.

 - Drag and drop the measures “Latitude” and “Longitude” into the row and column shelves.